derkiner/derkiner/README.md

 - 👀  Authenticity matters to me.
 That's why I do my best to come up with unique ideas and then form eye-catching products.
 - 🌱  I’m currently exploring new libraries and methods for self-improvement in general.
 My objective is to constantly upgrade my skills in terms of programming and try to be a better version of myself along the way.
 On another note, I truly love assisting people from all walks of life whenever I can.
 - 🔎  I regularly write on programming.
 You may read my technical articles on Medium through this link =>  https://medium.com/@Phoenix_Skywalker.
 Recently, I've also been accepted as a tech content author by FreeCodeCamp and I'm currently in the process of creating tutorials for fellow programmers around the world.
+Here is the link where you can reach my content on FreeCodeCamp https://www.freecodecamp.org/news/author/damla/
 - 🧑‍🎨  Here are some of my design projects on CodePen => https://codepen.io/Digital_Nomad
 - 💞️  I’d be pleased to collaborate on any kinds of Front-end & UI design projects.
 - 📫  You may reach me via my Linkedin account => https://www.linkedin.com/in/damla-erkiner-000b76227/